Fourier7754/siqi_du/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received M.S. of Geoinformatics from Shenzhen University and B.S. of Mathematics from Chonging University.
+I received **M.S. of Geoinformatics** from Shenzhen University and **B.S. of Mathematics** from Chonging University.
 Now I am working as a Research Assistant in Shenzhen University, School of Architecture and Urban Planning.
-My supervisor are Dr.Renzhong Guo [[website]](https://www.researchgate.net/profile/Renzhong-Guo) and Dr.Shengjun Tang [[website]](https://shengjuntang.github.io/shengjuntang/).
+My supervisor are **Dr.Renzhong Guo** [[website]](https://www.researchgate.net/profile/Renzhong-Guo) and **Dr.Shengjun Tang** [[website]](https://shengjuntang.github.io/shengjuntang/).

-My research interests lie at the intersection of advanced artificial intelligence algorithms (such as Deep Neural Networks, Large Language Models, and LLM Agents) and Earth sciences, remote sensing, and ecological studies, with a focus on addressing cutting-edge challenges in these fields.
+My research interests lie at the intersection of advanced artificial intelligence (such as Deep Neural Networks, Large Language Models, and LLM Agents) and Earth sciences, remote sensing, and ecological studies, with a focus on addressing cutting-edge challenges in these fields.
 Specifically, my research interests include:

-1. **Developing end-to-end machine learning methods for Earth sciences** that can provide interpretable modeling of spatiotemporal heterogeneity.
+1. **Developing end-to-end interpretable Earth Sciences Machine Learning methods for modeling of spatiotemporal heterogeneity**
-2. **Creating methods to handle the prediction of multimodal spatiotemporal data in Earth sciences**.
+2. **Developing methods for multimodal spatiotemporal prediction in Earth sciences**.
-3. **Designing autonomous LLM Agent systems for remote sensing applications**, enabling automated analysis of Earth observation data and enhancing data processing efficiency.
+3. **Developing LLM Agent systems for remote sensing applications enhancing data processing efficiency**

 With four years of research experience and eight published papers, I am dedicated to advancing the integration of AI technologies with Earth sciences to drive innovative solutions and insights.